kushaldas/ircbot/docs/usage.rst

     #endclass

 This ends the class.
 This also has to be provided in the channel itself.
 After ending the session the bot will try to upload the log.

-So, you can end in a different way, which will not try to upload the log.
+You can also end in a different way, which doesn’t try to upload the log.

 ::